BentoBox TemplatedPanel Documentation#

 Reusable Buttons#

-: Define templates for buttons that are used multiple times within the panel.- Within this section, specify details like the button's icon, title, description, and associated data.
+reusable: Define templates for buttons that are used multiple times within the panel.- Within this section, specify details like the button's icon, title, description, and associated data.

 Example Button Configuration#